As a filmmaker, the idea of producing your work is good.

 Or would you rely on someone else to do it for you?

 Example: “Hey.
 I got this great idea for a hardware store.
-If I tell you my idea and show you my business plan, will you open my hardware store for me?”
+If I tell you my idea and Film Business Plan, will you open my hardware store for me?”

 Do you understand what I mean?